Physics-informed compressed sensing for PC-MRI: an inverse Navier-Stokes problem: Sparse PC-MRI reconstruction using PICS

 \subsubsection{Input and initialization}

-The input set of algorithm \ref{algo:pics} consists of the $k$-space signals $\bm{s}^\star$, the estimated noise variances (table \ref{tab:noise_sigmas}), and the prior assumption for $\bm{\varphi},\bm{\rho}$ and $\bm{x}$.
+The input set of \mbox{algorithm \ref{algo:pics}} consists of the $k$-space signals $\bm{s}^\star$, the estimated noise variances (table \ref{tab:noise_sigmas}), and the prior assumption for $\bm{\varphi},\bm{\rho}$ and $\bm{x}$.
 The prior assumptions are in fact Gaussian random fields, and we therefore need to define both their mean and their variance (confidence level of \textit{a priori} knowledge).
 We choose the prior mean of the phase ($\bar{\bm{\varphi}}$) and the magnitude ($\bar{\bm{\rho}}$) images to be their respective zero-filling solution.
-For the N--S unknowns, we choose the prior mean of the signed distance function (SDF) ($\bar{\phi}_\pm$), to be the SDF that corresponds to the Chan--Vese segmentation \cite{Chan2001,Getreuer2012} of the averaged zero-filling magnitude image (we show how to compute the SDF from a segmentation in \cite{Kontogiannis2021}).
+For the N--S unknowns, we choose the prior mean of the signed distance function (SDF) ($\bar{\phi}_\pm$) to be the SDF that corresponds to the Chan--Vese segmentation \cite{Chan2001,Getreuer2012} of the averaged zero-filling magnitude image.
+Shape regularization is particularly important at this point because, for very sparse signals with strong artefacts (e.g. 10\% $\mathcal{P}_\parallel$-sampling), the Chan--Vese magnitude segmentation will provide a poor approximation of the true geometry (we show how we regularize the shape and compute the SDF from a segmentation in \cite[Section~2.4]{Kontogiannis2021}).
 We set the prior mean for the inlet velocity boundary condition to $\bar{\bm{g}}_i = (\bar{g}_{iz},0)$, where $\bar{g}_{iz}$ is a parabolic velocity profile that satisfies the zero-velocity boundary condition on the boundary $\partial\Gamma_i$ of the inlet $\Gamma_i$, and has peak velocity equal to $2.5$ cm/s.
-The prior mean of the outlet boundary condition is $\bar{\bm{g}}_o \equiv \bm{0}$ (traction-free boundary condition), and of the kinematic viscosity is $\bar{\nu} \simeq 2.54\times10^{-5}$ m$^2$/s \cite{Cheng2008,Volk2018}, which corresponds to a 70\% glycerol in water mixture (see Appendix \ref{app:pcmri_exp}).
-We explain how we choose the prior variances in Appendix \ref{app:priors}.
-Lastly, the initial guess for the measured velocity is obtained using equation \eqref{eq:phase_diff} with $\bar{\bm{\varphi}}$, and the initial guess for the modeled velocity by solving the Navier--Stokes problem $\mathcal{Z}\ \bar{\bm{x}}$.
+The prior mean of the outlet boundary condition is $\bar{\bm{g}}_o \equiv \bm{0}$ (pseudotraction-free boundary condition), and of the kinematic viscosity is $\bar{\nu} \simeq 2.54\times10^{-5}$ m$^2$/s \cite{Cheng2008,Volk2018}, which corresponds to a 70\% glycerol in water mixture (see Appendix \ref{app:pcmri_exp}).
+We explain how we choose the prior variances and the regularization parameters in Appendix \ref{app:priors} \revall{and in \cite[Section~3.6]{Kontogiannis2021}}.
+Lastly, the initial guess for the measured velocity is obtained using equation \eqref{eq:phase_diff} with $\bar{\bm{\varphi}}$, and the initial guess for the modelled velocity by solving the Navier--Stokes problem $\mathcal{Z}\ \bar{\bm{x}}$.